Post Front Bass

 - WHERE ARE THE FISH?

-Think about it… when you’re driving down the street where does traffic stop or become congested?
+Think about it… when you’re driving down the street, where does traffic stop or become congested?
 Almost every time it’s in an intersection, and the same holds true in lakes.
-It’s like this: fish commute just like us, going from one place to the next.
+It’s like this: the fish commute just like us, going from one place to the next.
 Only their home is mobile, meaning they’re like snowbirds living where it best suits them for the season.
 In the winter time Arizona and Florida are more congested than Minnesota, similar to how main lake points are better than shallow flats.

 So now you know we’re looking for major intersections like main lake points.
 But there’s a ton of them, so where to start?